shelleyolivia/learn-tutorials/avalanche/how-to-create-on-chain-nft-game.md

 In the `const gameContract = await gameContractFactory.deploy()` call we are passing all the required data we need in the constructor of the `NFTEpicGame` contract.
 If you notice for `characterImageURI` we are using `arweave.net` URLs.
 In the next section, we will cover how to upload images in arweave and get the image URLs.

-Once `NFTEpicGame` is deployed we need to make two contract call because anyone can use this contract.
+Once `NFTEpicGame` is deployed we need to make two contract calls before anyone can use this contract.
 We need to add attacks and special attacks.
 You might think we should have accepted this data in the contract constructor, but solidity only accepts up to 15 arguments in the contract constructor, hence we have created two separate methods to add attacks and special attacks.
 Doing so gives us the flexibility of updating special attacks in the marketplace anytime we want.

 That's all we are doing in `run.ts`, deploying two smart contracts and calling `addAttacks` and `addSpecialAttacks` which sets up the game characters.